eBay is managing payments

-What do buyers experience with managed payments?
+What do buyers experience when eBay manages payments?

-When eBay manages your payments, buyers can use a variety of payment methods such as credit and debit cards, Apple Pay, Google Pay, PayPal, and PayPal Credit.
+When eBay manages payments, buyers can use a variety of payment methods such as credit and debit cards, Apple Pay, Google Pay, PayPal, and PayPal Credit.
 They can also save and store their card information for future use.
 Their experience will be similar to that of other online retailers.

 FAQs - Listings

 Will I need to update my listings after signing up for managed payments?

 No. When eBay manages your payments, all of your existing listings* will be automatically updated and will reflect the different ways buyers can pay.

 Please refrain from specifying preferred payment methods in your listings.
 For more information, see our listing policies.